PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Result: This reduced ticket closure time by 30%, ensuring better tracking and quality control across triaged issues.

+---

 # Have Backbone; Disagree and Commit
 Q: Tell me about a time you had a disagreement about a technical approach.
+Q: tell me about a time when you took an unpopular stance in a meeting with peers and your leader and you were the outlier
 Answer:
+1.
+Situation:
+We were building a log analysis system that required fast and scalable text search capabilities across large volumes of machine-generated logs.

+Task:
+The team was inclined to use Elasticsearch, a popular and proven search engine.
+However, I believed it might be overkill for our use case and wanted to explore alternatives.

+Action:
+I suggested using Manticore Search, which is lighter weight and simpler to manage.
+My teammates initially disagreed, citing Elasticsearch’s wide adoption and community support.
+I understood their concerns, but I benchmarked both options using our real log samples.
+I demonstrated that Manticore could handle our scale—millions of logs—efficiently on a single 32-core VM, without needing to set up and manage a distributed cluster.

+Result:
+The team agreed to adopt Manticore.
+We achieved high performance with lower infrastructure overhead and reduced operational complexity.
+This decision saved compute resources and made our system easier to maintain in the long run.

+2.
 Situation: In our internal tool, there was conflict over whether to download logs (more fault-tolerant) or mount them (faster but less reliable).

 Task: We had to choose an optimal method without compromising on either reliability or performance.